lbruder827/BlackboardDownloader/README.md

    Instructions for mac:
    Search for terminal.
 Type in 'cd Downloads/BlackboardDownloader'.
 After doing step number 1, type in 'java -jar Downloader.jar'.
 3. Don't interfere with the web browser or download any documents while the program is running.
 It will mess up the process.

+##Notes
+- Sometimes when clicking on a link, it will open new tabs and you won't be able to see what is happening.
+You can either let it be or close those tabs.